CURTISS-WRIGHT C46 “COMMANDO”€

 Key Takeaways:

-• A total of 3,180 "Commandos" were produced during WWII, and nearly 400 commercial models, along with military versions, remain in service across various continents today.
+• A total of 3,180 C-46s were produced during WWII, with nearly 400 commercial models remaining in service and many still used by air forces in Asia and South America.

-• It was considered more versatile than the similar Douglas DC-3 due to its greater wing area, larger fuselage, and more powerful engines.
+• Despite its resemblance to the Douglas DC-3, the C-46 was a more capable workhorse due to its greater wing area, larger fuselage, and more powerful 2,000-hp Pratt & Whitney Twin Wasps engines.

 See a mistake?
 Contact us.